 "What is the best way in which we can have these two characters feel changed and opened up in a whole new way and filled with extraordinary hope in terms of their individual lives and meaning a real sense of themselves?"
 Page says they considered.
 "The storyline, for them as individuals, and, obviously, the relationship is ultimately so hopeful.
 That's definitely what we were aiming towards."

-When Page touches on the idea of hope in a story that closes with the women parted, she refers to their being forever changed for knowing and loving one another.
-One result is Sissy’s decision to leave Dallas with her son and to carve a new path at a time when a woman’s worth was considered inextricable from a man.
-But Page, a passionate LGBTQ+ activist, draws a through-line of hope from those who fought for equality at the time The Umbrella Academy’s second season takes place and those who continue to create change for marginalized people.
+When Page touches on the idea of hope in a story that closes with the women parted, he refers to their being forever changed for knowing and loving one another.
+One result is Sissy's decision to leave Dallas with her son and to carve a new path at a time when a woman's worth was considered inextricable from a man.
+But Page, a passionate LGBTQ+ activist, draws a through-line of hope from those who fought for equality at the time The Umbrella Academy's second season takes place and those who continue to create change for marginalized people.

 "I look to all those who do such extraordinary work, who've worked for a long, long time that have allowed me to have a lot of the rights I have," Page says.
 "Lots of people were really active back in the '60s, of course.
 And I reflect on those who put everything on the line."